scoconno/scoconno.github.io/examined/Intro/assign.md

 ### Format

 Submit your file by clicking the 'attach' button.
-You may also use Ponopto to record and submit your video.
-The link to Ponopto is in the course shell.
+You may also use Panopto to record and submit your video.
+The link to Panopto is in the course shell.